IllinoisGraphBenchmark/IGB-Datasets/README.md

 ## Downloading dataset

 Hosted on AWS.
-To get early access scroll to the bottom.
-Coming soon...
+Early access description is provided at the top of this readme.

 ## Usage